zer2/Fantasy-Basketball--in-progress-/readme.md

 - The team with the best record wins (there are no playoffs)
 - Strategies are tested 10,000 times at each initial drafting position

-Results are shown below
+The expected win rate, if all strategies are equally good, is $\frac{1}{12} = 8.33\\%$.
+Actual results are shown below

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/a7f56aea-dc05-4b0f-89df-9044c2275024

 When interpreting these results, it is important to remember that they are for an idealized version of fantasy basketball.
 The real thing will be much more complicated due to uncertainties about long-term means for players, waiver wire moves, and more advanced strategies like punting.
 We can't expect the G-score to do this well in real life.
-Still, the dominance displayed by G-scores in the simulations is evidence that our logic makes sense, and the G-score modification really is appropriate for "Head-to-Head: Each Category".
+Still, the dominance displayed by G-scores in the simulations is evidence that the assumption of randomness wasn't too problematic, and the G-score modification really is appropriate for "Head-to-Head: Each Category".

 Simulations also suggest that G-scores work better than Z-scores in the "Head-to-Head: Most Categories" format.
 I chose not to include the results here because it is a very strategic format, and expecting other drafters to go straight off ranking lists is probably unrealistic for it.
 Still, it stands to reason that if you want to optimize over a subset of categories for "turtling" or "punting", it makes sense to quantify value with a subset of category G-scores rather than Z-scores.